-Silver is the new Gamestop: Price boosted by online movement
+Silver Is the New GameStop: Price Boosted By Online Movement

 LONDON (AP) — The price of silver is rallying as the online trading movement fuelling the rise of unloved shares like GameStop took a shine to the precious metal.

+- Silver futures jumped almost 12% on Monday to over $30 per ounce -- an eight-year high -- following strong gains over the weekend

+- On Twitter, #silversqueeze was trending as investors turned their attention to the latest market strategy to emerge from the “WallStreetBets” forum on Reddit

-Silver futures jumped 11% on Monday to about $30 per ounce - an eight-year high - following strong gains over the weekend.
+Silver futures jumped almost 12% on Monday to over $30 per ounce -- an eight-year high -- following strong gains over the weekend.

 Now silver has become the latest example of the influence wielded by followers of WallStreetBets targeting inequality in the global financial system.

-Michael Every, global strategist at Rabobank, said that the claims online are that gold and silver prices are being repressed by financial bets against them.
+Michael Every, global strategist at Rabobank, said that the claims online include that gold and silver prices are being repressed by financial bets against them.

 The silver market frenzy also extended to physical demand for the metal, with coin dealers reporting delays in deliveries as they were overwhelmed by demand.